Luis Arroyo was the most unlikely of Cardinals pitchers to open a season with wins in each of his first six starts.

 Arroyo, a rookie left-hander who barely made the 1955 Opening Day roster and nearly got knocked out in the first inning of his first start, posted a 6-0 record and 1.56 ERA through eight games (including two relief stints) and earned a spot on the National League all-star team.

-This year, Lance Lynn became the fourth pitcher in Cardinals history to win each of his first six starts in a season.
+In 2012, Lance Lynn became the fourth pitcher in Cardinals history to win each of his first six starts in a season.
 Joining Lynn are Arroyo (1955), Max Lanier (1946) and Bob Tewksbury (1994).

 Arroyo, a stocky 5 feet 8 and 180 pounds, had signed a professional contract in 1948 out of his native Puerto Rico and joined the Cardinals’ organization in 1950.
 He hurt his left arm and sat out the 1952 and ’53 seasons.
 In 1954, he re-emerged as a prospect, posting an 8-6 record and 2.49 ERA for a Class A Columbus (Ga.) club managed by George Kissell and an 8-3 record and 2.35 ERA for a Class AA Houston team managed by Dixie Walker.